tganamur/RL-vs-MPC-Racing/README.md

-# ME292B Final Project (Group 9)
+# Learning to Race using RL PPO and MPC
 ## Project Overview
-The project is centered around comparing the performance of a Reinforcement Learning (RL) based method to a Model Predictive Control (MPC) Method around the same track, the example track as provided by F1Tenth.
-The RL portion used stable_baselines3's PPO algorithm to train an agent to race around the track, using the F1Tenth gym envirnoment to aid in training and testing.
-The MPC part was implemented in Google colab using jupyter notebooks.
+F1Tenth Reinforcement Learning vs Model Predictive Control This project compares the performance of a Reinforcement Learning (RL) agent to a Model Predictive Control (MPC) approach for autonomous racing on the F1Tenth simulated environment.
+Overview
+The goal was to develop an autonomous racing agent that can complete laps around the F1Tenth example track as quickly as possible.
+Two main approaches were explored in parallel:

+__Reinforcement Learning (RL)__: An agent was trained using stable_baselines3's Proximal Policy Optimization (PPO) on the F1Tenth gym environment.
+The final agent achieved a lap time of 16.58 seconds on the example track.

+__Model Predictive Control (MPC)__: Two different vehicle dynamics models were implemented - a unicycle model and a kinematic bicycle model.
+The MPC solutions tracked the center line waypoints while optimizing for minimum lap time under constraints like steering limits.
+The unicycle model achieved 8.7 seconds and the kinematic bicycle model 10.81 seconds on the example track.

+The project involved setting up the simulation environments, defining reward functions, tuning hyperparameters, and addressing challenges related to dynamics modeling and constraint handling.
+This project was a collaboration between myself, @EdwardShiBerkely, @FahimChoudhury007, and @yashopadmin,

 ## How to Run (Reinforcement Learning)
 First clone the repo.
 In a terminal window, create a new conda envirnoment, activate it, and install the required packages.